Updated on: 17 Jan 2020.

 This interest can vary between 3% to 3.5% monthly depending on the bank and it can round up to 36% to 42% annually which is the highest rate of interest you will ever pay for any credit facility.

-Now you know why banks are so willing to offer you a credit card when you open a bank account.
+Now you have come to know why banks are so willing to offer you a credit card when you open a bank account.
 Most people fail to understand the seriousness of interest rate charges.

-To avoid paying such high-interest charges, just pay your balance amount for due date in full and you will not pay any interest.
+To avoid paying such high-interest charges, just pay your balance amount for due date in full and you won’t have to pay any interest.

 Most companies have joining fees.
-Some banks waive it off and some do not.
+Some banks waive it off and some don’t.
 Annual fees are for the services provided by the bank to maintain the account.

 Every time a customer misses a payment, late payment fees will be charged depending on the outstanding amount.